shreyabss/mri_translation/README.md

 **Dataset**

-MICCAI BRATS 2020: Contains MRI images of 335 patients with High-Grade Glioma (HGG) and Low-Grade Glioma (LGG).
-CrossMoDA 2020: Includes MRI images of 242 patients with Vestibular-Schwannoma.
+MICCAI BRATS 2020: Contains MRI images of 335 patients with High-Grade Glioma (HGG) and Low-Grade Glioma (LGG) and CrossMoDA 2020: Includes MRI images of 242 patients with Vestibular-Schwannoma.

 **Methodology**

 Data Preprocessing: Slicing of MRI volumes and conversion to 2D axial slices.

 CycleGAN Architecture: Utilizing two generators and two discriminators for domain translation between T1 and T2-weighted images.

 Training: Employing adversarial and cycle-consistency losses for training the model.

 **Results**